 - Mix the sugar, cornstarch and salt together in a medium size mixing bowl.

-- Pour the milk and cream in a heavy saucepan, then whisk the sugar mixture into the cream until it’s free of any lumps.
+- Pour the milk and cream in a heavy saucepan (off heat), then whisk the sugar mixture into the saucepan with the milk mixture until it’s free of any lumps.

-- Turn the heat to medium and whisk the milk mixture until it begins to bubble and is very hot.
+- Put the milk mixture on the stove, turn heat to medium and whisk until it begins to bubble and is very hot.
 When hot, whisk about 1/4 cup of the hot milk mixture into the bowl of egg yolks, then whisk the rest of the milk into the egg yolks.
 Pour the egg yolk/milk mixture back in the saucepan, whisking all the while.
 Continue to whisk until mixture thickens and boils.
 Reduce heat to a low boil and whisk and boil for 1 minute.

-- Arrange thin slices of butter over the hot pie filling and let them melt, making a thin layer of butter that coats the surface.
-Let cool for about an hour at room temperature, then transfer to the refrigerator.
+- Let cool for about an hour at room temperature, then transfer to the refrigerator.
 Chill for a few hours.
 Prepare whipped cream topping.

 - Beat the cream until peaks form.
 Beat in sugar and vanilla.
 Spread over pie.
 Chill until ready to serve.